 Salt Lake County Fair—While farmland is disappearing in this part of the valley, the agricultural tradition is alive and well in South Jordan.
 Learn more about the area’s rich cultural heritage every August.

-SoJo Summeriest—The first weekend of every June.
+SoJo Summerfest—The first weekend of September.
 Race in the 5k, savor a Chuckwagon breakfast, watch fireworks or enjoy carnival rides.
 Something to entertain every age and interest.